Montana GOP candidate who could flip control of Senate nagged by claims he lied about bullet wound

 He’s faced scrutiny over the arm wound since April, when The Washington Post quoted a Glacier National Park ranger anonymously saying Sheehy accidentally shot himself in 2015, when he was travelling with his family and his gun fell out of a vehicle and fired when it hit the ground in a parking lot on Logan Pass.
 The ranger who was quoted in the story was Peach.

-Sheehy was cited by Peach and paid a $525 fine for illegally discharging a firearm in Glacier, government records show.
+Sheehy was ticketed and paid a $525 fine for illegally discharging a firearm in Glacier, government records show.

 The Republican candidate said in response to the April story that he lied to the park ranger — not about being wounded in Afghanistan.